 Are there phone privileges?

 Only in the case of emergencies.
-During that time, one of the platoon leaders will coordinate the call.
+One of the platoon leaders will coordinate the call.

 Do Cadets need money at OYCP?